 - Negative gearing against income also applies to loans for shares (margin lending) & business loans.
 If it were to be removed, tax breaks to a huge sector of economic investment (other than property) would be adversely affected.
 It is also deeply rooted in self-managed super funds.

-- The cost to the government to provide affordable housing would be massive compared to the amount of tax breaks given to individual landlords.
+- The cost to the government to provide affordable housing would be massive compared to the number of tax breaks given to individual landlords.

 Even if negative gearing were to be abolished, it is likely that existing tax benefits on investments would be exempt and that it would stay in place for investments acquired before the date of abolition.
 Bearing this in mind, if you are still worried about the possible abolition of negative gearing, then now is the time to purchase that investment property.